MayconCardoso/Modularized-Single-Activity-Navigation/README.md

+# Deprecated
+This project is deprecated, you could check [this one](https://github.com/MayconCardoso/StockTradeTracking) instead.

 # Modularized Single Activity Navigation
 This is a simple example of a Single Activity application.
 On this project, you will see how to implement a good navigation approach by using Google Navigation Component in a modularized app.